Customs red tape is delaying Ukraine aid delivery, charities say

 The charity has four more tonnes of donated goods ready to be transported to the continent, but fears this will be complicated by further customs wrangles.

-Other aid organisations have appealed for money rather than specific donated items, partly because of complicated and costly transport.
+Other aid organisations have appealed for financial contributions rather than specific donated items, partly because of complicated and costly transport.

+Government advice is to donate money through the Disasters Emergency Committee or other trusted charities.

 The Polish British Social Integration Club Wawel, a London-based community organisation, has closed its donation point and stopped shipments due to the border issues.